jStimpert0430/fvwm-StarterKit/README.md

 * Tweak individual styles through the use of GUI Tweak menu to set functionality as desired without the need to open a text editor

 * Select and omit the custom components you want and don't want

+* Includes all fvwm wiki example decors, colors, and tools

 ## What this is not
 * A full DE implementation, this is ment to be as an alternative default to the included fvwm config that is intended to be a more reasonable starting point as well as showcase some of the more unique features of fvwm that I feel the default configuration was missing.